 TicketCo created and launched TicketCo Media Services in response to the pandemic earlier this year.
 The live streaming and video on demand service is combined with our ticketing platform so organisers and artists can monetise digital content and events.
 And all via one platform.

 Several production companies and theatres have partnered with TicketCo this summer and autumn to broadcast live shows to a global audience online and generate vital revenue.

 Lockdown struck when musical Romantics Anonymous was about to tour the USA as the Wise Children and Plus Theatricals production.

-“Partnering with TicketCo TV opened this opportunity for us to perform again,” said Wise Children founder Emma Rice.
+“Partnering with TicketCo Media Services opened this opportunity for us to perform again,” said Wise Children founder Emma Rice.
 “There are no barriers to reaching existing audiences and new ones and the cost is not prohibitive.
 Plus, the tickets sales function is combined with the streaming service, which makes buying tickets easy for our customers.”